-Figure 6 shows a simple example network and Table 4 is the corresponding all-pairs reachability table.
-For example, if we inject all-x test packets at P_A , they will pass through box A. It forwards packets with $dst_ip = 10.0/16$ to B and those with $dst_ip = 10.1/16$ to C. Box B then forwards $dst_ip = 10.0/16$, tcp = 80 to P_B and box C forwards $dst_ip = 10.1/16$ to P_C .
-These are reflected in the first two rows of Table 4.
+Fig. 6 shows a simple example network, and Table IV is the corresponding all-pairs reachability table.
+For example, an all-x test packet injected at P_A will pass through switch A. A forwards packets with $dst_ip = 10.0/16$ to B and those with $dst_ip = 10.1/16$ to C. B then forwards $dst_ip = 10.0/16$, tcp = 80 to P_B , and switch C forwards $dst_ip = 10.1/16$ to P_C .
+These are reflected in the first two rows of Table IV.

-Step 2: Sampling.
-Next, we need to pick at least one test packet to exercise every (reachable) rule.
-In fact, by picking one packet in an equivalence class, we can test all of the rules reached by the class.
+Step 2: Sampling: Next, ATPG picks at least one test packet in an equivalence class to exercise every (reachable) rule.
 The simplest scheme is to randomly pick one packet per class.
-This scheme only catches faults for which all packets covered by the same rule will experience the same fault (e.g. a link failure).
-At the other extreme, if we want to catch a fault for a specific header within a equivalence class, then we need to test every header in that class.
-We discuss these issues, and our fault model, in Section 4.2.
+This scheme only detects faults for which all packets covered by the same rule experience the same fault (e.g., a link failure).
+At the other extreme, if we wish to detect faults specific to a header, then we need to select every header in every class.
+We discuss these issues and our fault model in Section IV-B.

-Step 3: Compression.
-Several of the test packets picked in Step 2 exercise the same rule.
-We therefore find the minimum subset of the test packets for which the union of their rule histories covers all rules in the network.
-The cover can be changed to cover all links (for liveness only) or all router queues (for performance only).
+Step 3: Compression: Several of the test packets picked in Step 2 exercise the same rule.
+ATPG therefore selects a minimum subset of the packets chosen in Step 2 such that the union of their rule histories cover all rules.
+The cover can be chosen to cover all links (for liveness only) or all router queues (for performance only).
 This is the classical Min-Set-Cover problem.
-While NP-Complete, a greedy $O(N^2)$ algorithm provides a very good approximation, where N is the number of test packets.
+While NP-Hard, a greedy $O(N^2)$ algorithm provides a good approximation, where N is the number of test packets.
 We call the resulting (approximately) minimum set of packets, the regular test packets.
-The remaining test packets not picked for the min set are called the reserved test packets.
-In Table 4, $\{p_1, p_2, p_3, p_4, p_5\}$ are regular test packets and $\{p_6\}$ is a reserved test packet.
-Reserved test packets are useful for fault localization (Section 4.2).
+The remaining test packets not picked for the minimum set are called the reserved test packets.
+In Table IV, $\{p_1, p_2, p_3, p_4, p_5\}$ are regular test packets, and $\{p_6\}$ is a reserved test packet.
+Reserved test packets are useful for fault localization (Section IV-B).